Skip to main content

 • Following the directions provided in the account creation email, researchers need to log into the N3C Data Enclave to access their account and resources for learning about using the N3C Data Enclave.
 Having an N3C Data Enclave account does not on its own enable access to the N3C data, however.

-• The N3C Data Enclave is hosted by NCATS, and all researchers must complete the “Information Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher” course, which can be accessed at NIH’s information security training website, before submitting a Data Use Request.
+• The N3C Data Enclave is hosted by NCATS, and all researchers must complete the “Information Security and Information Management Training” course, which can be accessed at NIH’s information security training website, before submitting a Data Use Request.
 It will take approximately 60-90 minutes to complete the entire course.
 Users should save evidence of completion for their records (a screenshot or copy of the certificate of completion).
-Researchers who will request access to de-identified data or to the Limited Data Set also must have completed their home institution’s human subjects research training requirements.
+Researchers who intend to request access to de-identified data or to the Limited Data Set also must have completed their home institution’s human subjects research training requirements.
 Researchers will be required to provide the date they completed training in their Data Use Request.

 • After satisfying the training requirements, researchers must fill out and submit a Data Use Request through the N3C Data Enclave.
 Researchers will need to provide a project title, a public research statement, a description of their research project plan, the level of data they intend to access and other information.
 Researchers also must read and attest to the DUA and to the N3C Data User Code of Conduct.
 If requesting access to the Limited Data Set, researchers will need to provide a copy of their institution’s Human Research Protection Program IRB determination letter.